codeforequity-at/botium-connector-watson/README.md

 Service credentials for your IBM Watson instance - see [here](https://console.bluemix.net/docs/services/watson/getting-started-credentials.html#service-credentials-for-watson-services) how to create them for your IBM Watson account.

 ### WATSON_WORKSPACE_ID *
 The Workspace ID to use.
-You can find it in the IBM Watson Assistant Dashboard when clicking on "View Details" in the popup menu of a workspace.
+You can find it in the IBM Watson Assistant Dashboard when clicking on "View API Details" in the popup menu of a workspace.

+_This is only supported for Assistant SDK V1_

+### WATSON_ASSISTANT_ID *
+The Assistant ID to use.
+You can find it in the IBM Watson Assistant Dashboard when clicking on "View API Details" in the popup menu of an assistant.

+_This is only supported for Assistant SDK V2_

 ### WATSON_FORCE_INTENT_RESOLUTION
 _Default: true_